marcdotson/asc-training/README.md

 > as part of our reproducible environment.
 Note that this has already
 > been done as part of the
 > [asc-template](https://github.com/marcdotson/asc-template).
 However,
-> to do this on your own or to modify an existing project default Python
+> to create one on your own or to modify an existing project default
-> version, go to the terminal in Positron after opening the cloned
+> Python version, go to the terminal in Positron after opening the
-> repository in the explorer and run `pyenv local 3.12.4`, assuming you
+> cloned repository in the explorer pane and run `pyenv local 3.12.4`,
-> want Python 3.12.4 to be set as the default.
-This would create (or
+> assuming you want Python 3.12.4 to be set as the default.
+This would
-> modify) a `.python-version` file in that directory that specifies the
+> create (or modify) a `.python-version` file in that directory that
-> version of Python to use for the project.
+> specifies the version of Python to use for the project.
 >
 > This `.python-version` file is simple and small enough to be pushed to
 > GitHub.
 When you open the cloned project repository in Positron, the